romange/blog/content/post/gaia_mr_read_benchmark.md

 	Exit status: 0
 ```
 This ![htop snapshot](/img/htop_bench1.png) shows that we succeeded
 to utilize all 32 cores fully.
-Moreover all-green bars show that CPUs spend most of their time in user land.
-Well, it's not hard to create a program that burns CPU time.
+Moreover all-green bars show that CPUs spend most of their
+time in a user land.

-So what can we say about our goal of reading compressed data quickly?
+What can we say about our goal of reading compressed data quickly?
-So first of all, just dividing 2TB by total 31:10 minutes gives us 1.07GB/s of reading
+So, first of all, just dividing 2TB by total 31:10 minutes gives us 1.07GB/s of reading
 the compressed data.
-It's not bad, i guess, since we also included the bootstrapping time where the framework expands the input path into 260K file objects.
+It's not bad, I guess since we also included the bootstrapping time
+where the framework expands the input path into 260K file objects.

 But if we look on the ![network usage](/img/network_bench1.png) we will see
 that we reached 1.76GB/s at peak.
 It's above the expected 1.25GB speed.